Planar Black holes and Entanglement Entropy in Analog Gravity Models: Introduction

 As these phenomena are all of central importance in gravity physics, it is desirable to extend the class of analog gravity systems to as many metrics as possible.
-Besides astronomic observations, analog gravity provides the only way to experimentally test such predictions in a lab environment. {In this paper, we follow the formalism developed in \cite{Bilic:2018fsk} where it was restricted to a planar AdS$_5$ black hole, and extend the applicability of analog gravity by demonstrating that it can potentially capture all phenomena described by a field propagating in any space-time that is conformal to a rather generic stationary planar black hole, for an arbitrary choice of blackening factor.} Our paper provides a substantial generalization and thereby extends the list of examples of planar space-times that have already been found to have an analog dual~\cite{Hossenfelder:2014gwa,Hossenfelder:2015pza,Dey:2016khw}.
+Besides astronomic observations, analog gravity provides the only way to experimentally test such predictions in a lab environment.
+In this paper, we follow the formalism developed in \cite{Bilic:2018fsk} where it was restricted to a planar AdS$_5$ black hole (BH), and extend the applicability of analog gravity by demonstrating that it can potentially capture all phenomena described by a field propagating in any space-time that is conformal to a rather generic stationary planar BH, for an arbitrary choice of blackening factor.
+Our paper provides a generalization and adds to the examples of planar space-times that have already been found to have an analog dual \cite{Hossenfelder:2014gwa,Hossenfelder:2015pza,Dey:2016khw}.

+We aim to generalize possible analog planar geometric structures that could, in principle, be accomplished by a suitable design of the fluid flow.
+In analog gravity, the planar BHs may appear if a fluid flows along one coordinate dimension so that two other space dimensions become irrelevant.
+The reasons for considering primarily planar black holes are threefold.

+First, black holes in fewer than 3 dimensions have been extensively studied in the literature (see, e.g., \cite{lemos1,witten2}), although the observed astrophysical black holes are 3-dimensional.
+Besides, geometric structures in the form of a planar BH may have interesting applications in condensed matter physics (see, e.g., \cite{Hartnoll:2009sz}), in particular in the 2+1-dimensional superconductor \cite{bobev,albash,bilic4}.

+Second, the effects of the curvature of the horizon, e.g., spherical or hyperbolic, are secondary in most situations of practical interest and could, effectively, at any rate be absorbed into a redefinition of the effective mass of the scalar perturbation.
+Furthermore, experiments that simulate horizon-related phenomena, such as the Hawking effect, in analogue systems involving the flow of water in a basin, Bose-Einstein condensates, or cold atoms in a trap, often employ a linear setup, making planar black holes a more suitable choice for practical purposes. \cite{Hossenfelder:2017iom,Bilic:2022psx}.
+In ultrarelativistic heavy-ion collisions, the fluid of particles is predominantly produced along one space dimension.
+Hence, the effective spactime is 1+1, which is equivalent to planar geometry where two space dimensions may be ignored.